uprm-research-resto/coliform-project/README.md

 - Preview Timeout     : Same as Delay, but for preview.
 - Contrast            : Set image contrast (-100 to 100)
 - Brightness          : Set image brightness (0 to 100)
-- ISO                 : Set capture ISO (100 to 800)
+- ISO                 : Set capture ISO (100 to 800) (if set to 0, it will automatically try to choose best ISO for the environment.)
 - Exposure            : Select exposure mode from those available. (default automatically tries to choose the best for the environment)
 - Auto White Balance  : Select Auto Whte Balance from those available. (default automatically tires to choose the best for the environment)
 - Zoom                : Set region of interest (x,y,width,height as normalised coordinates [0.0-1.0])
-- Shutter Speed       : Set shutter speed in microseconds
+- Shutter Speed       : Set shutter speed in microseconds (if set to 0 it will automatically try to choose best shutter speed for the environment)

 Camera Buttons